 Concussions are most dangerous to the young – anyone with a developing brain.
 The CDC recently released a new set of comprehensive guidelines for diagnosing and treating children with mTBI, to help parents and doctors alike.

-What is the cost of a TBI to a Los Angeles brain injury victim?
+What is the cost of a Los Angeles traumatic brain injury?

 The cost of quality of life